Bernardo Soto Alfaro

-Ramón Bernardo Soto Alfaro (12 February 1854 – 1931) was President of Costa Rica from 1885 to 1889 during the Liberal State.
+Ramón Bernardo Soto Alfaro (12 February 1854 – 28 January 1931) was Costa Rican lawyer, military officer and politician who served as the 14th President of Costa Rica from 1885 to 1889.
+A Freemason and prominent member of the liberal Olympus Generation, he was the second-youngest person to assume the presidency, at age 31.

 Biography

 Early life

 On 12 February 1854, Soto was born to Apolinar de Jesús Soto Quesada and Joaquina Alfaro Muñoz in Alajuela.
 In 1871, he obtained a bachelor's degree in science and arts in San José, and on 10 December 1877, he obtained his law degree in the University of Santo Tomás, practicing until 1880.
 The following year he was governor of Alajuela Province.
 In 1882, he became Secretary of the Interior and Police, and then Secretary of the Army and Navy.
 On 15 May 1885, congress made him divisional general and awarded him the honorary title "Benemérito de la Patria" (Meritorious of the Country); in the same year, he was decorated by the Venezuelan government and made academician of the Royal Academy of Jurisprudence and Legislation of Spain.
 He was a distinguished member of the Olympus generation.